futureverse/future.p2p/vignettes/future.p2p-30-shared-cluster.md

 you like, and each of you can distribute your R processing to this P2P cluster.

-This document gives instructions how to set up a _shared_ P2P cluster.
+This document gives instructions on how to set up a _shared_ P2P cluster.
 The process is almost as simple as setting up a personal P2P cluster.
 If this is the first time using **[future.p2p]**, I recommend starting out with a _personal_ P2P cluster just to get a feel for what